Jackkillian/Jackkillian/README.md

 ## Salutations!
-My name is Jack and I love programming!
-I know Python and JavaScript (Node.js included).
+I'm Jackkillian, and I love to program and draw.
+I know a few languages, including Python, Typescript, and Java.